Updated July 2021

 Here are some tips on preparing for the race beyond just being able to physically complete each portion:

 - Rest — many new triathletes will focus on training for the swim, bike, and run while forgetting that a racing body needs rest.
-For the best performance and decreased likelihood of injury, don’t skimp on your daily rest — this includes muscle rest (get off your feet) and mental rest.
+For the best performance and decreased chance of injury, don’t skimp on your daily rest.
+This includes muscle rest (getting off your feet) and mental rest.

 - Weaknesses — many new triathletes are stronger in one discipline than another and are tempted to maximize their strengths in workouts because it feels better.
 In a triple race like a triathlon, your strengths don’t always make up for your weaknesses.
 If you are a great runner, work on your swimming.
-If you are a great swimmer, cover the miles or work on bike technique.
+If you are a great swimmer, cover the miles or work on cycling technique.
 Your strengths will kick in when times are hard, so maximize your weaknesses for your best race.

-- Mental training —remember the race is really only 5 1/2 inches long.
+- Mental training — develop a mindset that the race is really only 5 1/2 inches long.
 Triathlon is a tough mental event, but if you have put in the physical training, the true triathlon often happens in the 5 1/2 inches between your ears.
 It takes resilience, problem-solving, sheer grit, and sometimes even a motivating mantra to pull you through.
-Practice the mental game just like your physical training with visualization, finding a mantra that helps you dig deep and pull through.
+Practice the mental game just like your physical training with visualization and finding a mantra that helps you dig deep and pull through.

-- Incorporate a carbohydrate-rich fueling plan the day of the race.
+- Do incorporate a carbohydrate-rich fueling plan the day of the race.
 Carbohydrates are the primary fuel used in long endurance events.

-- Practice your pre-competition and during-competition fueling plans.
+- Do practice your pre-competition and during-competition fueling plans.
 Use the same plan the day of competition that you’ve used during training.

-- Use similar timing during training and on race day with your meals, snacks and, hydration
+- Do use similar timing during training and on race day with your meals, snacks, and hydration.

-- Deliver a consistent carbohydrate fueling throughout the competition.
+- Do deliver a consistent carbohydrate fueling throughout the competition.

 - Don’t eat a large meal right before the competition.
 A large meal will sit in the gut and cause possible cramping and sickness.

-- Avoid fried, high fat, or spicy foods
+- Don’t consume fried, high-fat, or spicy foods.

 - Don’t try any new foods the day of the race.
 Stick to your plan.

 Prepare for your triathlon with help from the performance and nutrition experts at UPMC Sports Medicine.
 To learn more or schedule an appointment, please call 1-855-937-7678 or visit our website.